Tiffany0410/TradingSystem/phase1/README.txt

     - In some places of our program that asks for input(ex. associates with ids or other information), it will only stop until you enter the correct/valid input.
 We will improve on that for phase 2.
 But for now, please bear with it.

-    - Our system auto-freezes users but admin can still freeze / unfreeze users.
+    - Our system auto-freezes tradableUsers but admin can still freeze / unfreeze tradableUsers.

  Section 2: